Rev. George L. Zocher

 After serving the Ebenezer German Congregational Church in Portland, Rev. Zocher went on to the Zion Church in Ritzville, Washington (1928-1933), the First German church in Dryden, Washington (1934-1936), and St. Mark’s Church in Olympia, Washington (1931-1940).

-Reverend Zocher died in December 1944.
+Reverend Zocher died on December 10, 1944, in Vancouver, Washington.
 His funeral services were held at the Second German Congregational Church in Portland, with Pastor H. Hagelganz officiating.
 He was interred at the Rose City Cemetery.

 After serving the Ebenezer German Congregational Church in Portland, Rev. Zocher went on to the Zion Church in Ritzville, Washington (1928-1933), the First German church in Dryden, Washington (1934-1936), and St. Mark’s Church in Olympia, Washington (1931-1940).

-Reverend Zocher died in December 1944.
+Reverend Zocher died on December 10, 1944, in Vancouver, Washington.
 His funeral services were held at the Second German Congregational Church in Portland, with Pastor H. Hagelganz officiating.
 He was interred at the Rose City Cemetery.

 Sources